Core Scientific Inc. (CORZ) upgraded Issued by Wall Street Gurus

 CORZ’s Market Performance

-CORZ stocks went up by 0.18% for the week, with a monthly jump of 11.87% and a quarterly performance of -18.45%.
-The volatility ratio for the week stands at 6.85% while the volatility levels for the past 30 days are set at 8.77% for Core Scientific Inc..
-The simple moving average for the period of the last 20 days is -2.44% for CORZ stocks with a simple moving average of -19.08% for the last 200 days.
+CORZ stocks went down by -11.34% for the week, with a monthly jump of 5.31% and a quarterly performance of -22.52%.
+The volatility ratio for the week stands at 7.61% while the volatility levels for the past 30 days are set at 7.75% for Core Scientific Inc..
+The simple moving average for the period of the last 20 days is -9.44% for CORZ stocks with a simple moving average of -23.86% for the last 200 days.

 Analysts’ Opinion of CORZ